ys/ys.github.com/_posts/2013-09-27-it-behaves-like-a-blog-post.markdown

 categories: ruby
 ---

-As I start to use more and more Rspec, I discovered a pretty neat usage.
+As I start to use more and more Rspec, I discovered a pretty neat usage:
-Shared exampleas.
+Shared examples.
 They give me a way to generalize some conditions.
 It acts like concerns for my specs.

 I was the kind of guy that copy/paste some generic parts of specs about access to API.
 Access to admin interfaces and so on.
 Recopying parts testing filters.

-An example might be that all my admin controllers must be inacessible to regular users.
+An example might be that all my admin controllers must be unreachable to regular users.
 Instead of copy pasting my tests all over.
 I can write a shared_examples block in a support file.
 This one take a parameter for all actions in the controller we want to test.